timhae/reconya/README.md

 ## 🌟 Overview

-Reconya AI Go helps users discover, identify, and monitor devices on their network with real-time updates and an intuitive interface.
+Reconya helps users discover, identify, and monitor devices on their network with real-time updates and an intuitive interface.
 Our tool is perfect for network administrators, security professionals, and tech enthusiasts.

 ### ✨ Key Features